igorfiori/igorfiori/README.md

 # 👋 Hi, I’m @igorfiori

-I’m Igor Fiori, student pursuing a degree in Superior Technology in Systems Analysis and Development.
+I’m Igor Fiori, student Technology in Systems Analysis and Development.
 I have a strong passion for various professional areas, including:

 - **Software Development**: Building robust and scalable applications.
 - **Data Analysis**: Extracting insights from data to drive decision-making.